asepart/amosss182/README.md

 * Secure chat betweeen clients
 * Problem reports via app

-## Building
+## Database

-### Web Service Backend

 We use PostgreSQL as our database.
-To run the webservice locally, a PostgreSQL instance must be installed on the developers machine.
-Use your distribution's package manager or a docker container for that.
-Then, run the database setup script with root privileges.
+To run the web service on your machine, a PostgreSQL instance must be installed and configured first.
+For running locally on your local machine, using a docker image is recommended.
+To do that, run the script `setup-docker.sh` inside the `database` directory with root privileges.
+This will install the PostgreSQL docker image, start a container on default port 5432, and handle database configuration.

-`# cd webservice/data`

-`# ./setup-postgres.sh`

-`# systemctl start postgresql`

-`# launchctl start postgresql` (on mac os)

-The backend for the mobile and the web app is implemented as a REST service, which can be build and executed using:

-`$ cd webservice`

-`$ mvn clean compile`

-`$ mvn exec:java`

-On port 12345, the service will respond with "Hello World" to any GET request and show the number of requests made in total.
-To build a docker image containing the service, run:

-`$ mvn package docker:build`

-Please make sure that your user has permission to talk to the docker daemon.
+## Web Service Backend

+For running the web service locally, it is recommended to build and run the web service docker container.
+Execute the script `run-docker.sh` inside the `webservice` directory with root privileges.
+You can also run the web service as a user process with `mvn exec:java`.
+JUnit tests can be executed by running `mvn test` inside the `webservice` directory.

+The environment variable `ASEPART_POSTGRES_HOST` can be set to change the hostname of the database the web service tries to connect to.
+Default is localhost.
+If `JDBC_DATABASE_URL` is set, the web service will use that and ignore all other configuration options.

-### Admin Web App
+## Admin Web App

-The demo Web Application can be build and executed by:
+The admin web application can be build and executed by:

 `$ cd admin-web-app`